 Not making enough red blood cells

-- Vitamin B12 or B9 (commonly called folate) deficiency anaemia is due to low vitamin B12 or folate.
+- Vitamin B12 or B9 (commonly called folate) deficiency.
 This causes the body to produce abnormally large red blood cells that cannot function properly.

-- Sometimes a long-term disease keeps your body from making enough red blood cells such as kidney disease, arthritis, diabetes, and cancer.
+- Sometimes a long-term disease keeps your body from making enough red blood cells such as kidney disease, arthritis, diabetes or cancer.

-- Your body may not produce enough red blood cells such as during pregnancy when extra red blood cells are needed for the growing baby.
+- Your body may not produce enough red blood cells during pregnancy when extra red blood cells are needed for the growing baby.

 Destroying too many red blood cells